 - Certified Librarian - Ensure the person you are requesting to proctor your exam meets their state's requirements for Certification before submitting the Proctor Request Form.

 - Judge of a Court of Law

 - United States Armed Forces Educational Services Officer

 It is the students responsibility to find a proctor that meets one of the above qualifications.

-One resource for finding a Testing Center across the United States is through the NCTA website.
+Another resource for finding a Testing Center across the United States is through the NCTA website.
 Please note, testing sites found on this website are not the only places you can go, this is just one resource to find college Testing Centers.